Probing the Singularity of Scalar-Haired Black Holes with Holographic Complexity: Introduction

 \item The $K$-observable maintains linear late-time growth for all coupling values in hairless black holes.
 Our studies show that this property persists in both the Chamblin--Reall and massive scalar backgrounds.

-\item For sufficiently large negative couplings, the $K$-observable can probe the singularity in hairless black holes.
-In the scalar-haired backgrounds, this effect is enhanced: stationary late-time surfaces can approach the singularity more closely as the strength of the scalar hair increases (see Figures \ref{fig:cr_slices} and \ref{fig:massive_slices}, bottom-left panels).
+\item For sufficiently large negative couplings, the $K$-observable can probe the future singularity in hairless black holes.
+In the scalar-haired backgrounds, this effect is enhanced: extremal late-time surfaces can approach the singularity more closely as the strength of the scalar hair increases (see Figures \ref{fig:cr_slices} and \ref{fig:massive_slices}, bottom-left panels).

 \item While the late-time growth rate of the $K$-observable is symmetric under sign reversal of the coupling constant in hairless black holes, this symmetry is broken in the scalar-haired backgrounds.
 Negative couplings, which correspond to deeper interior probes, produce larger growth rates, with the effect most pronounced when the Kasner exponents deviate maximally from their vacuum values (see Figures \ref{fig:cr_slices} and \ref{fig:massive_slices}, bottom-right panels, and \ref{fig:kasner_probes}). \end{enumerate}